← Vault Index

 When testing this kit on a new session:

-1. Run all eight outputs without mid-process correction
+1. Run every output without mid-process correction

 2. Compare to golden example (file 03)